 Five ways to increase diversity hiring at your organization

-According to Ideal.com Diversity hiring is hiring based on merit with special care taken to ensure procedures are free from biases related to a candidate’s age, race, gender, religion, sexual orientation, and other personal characteristics that are unrelated to their job performance.
+According to Ideal.com, Diversity hiring is based on merit, with special care taken to ensure procedures are free from biases related to a candidate’s age, race, gender, religion, sexual orientation, and other personal characteristics unrelated to their job performance.

 Things are changing – for the better.
-More and more organizations are responding to the inclusion movements such as the controversial Black Lives Matter who seem to despise law and order and therefore safety.
-Some employees and customers worldwide are now demanding more than supportive posts on social media even as 2020 has seen a record amount of first-time gun buyers.
+More and more organizations respond to the inclusion movements, such as the controversial Black Lives Matter, who seem to despise law and order and, therefore, safety.
+Some employees and customers worldwide are now demanding more than supportive posts on social media, even as 2020 has seen a record amount of first-time gun buyers.
 Americans want a diverse workplace – much like the schools they attended.